CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 ### Front-End (FE) PGO

 **Front-end PGO** is, if not the best form of PGO, certainly the most intuitive.
 With this method, instrumentation is inserted more or less how you'd expect: by clang, at the source level, right at the front of the LLVM toolchain.

-It's that toolchain, though,
+// Diagram
+**The LLVM Toolchain,** compiling source code into machine code.

+If you're unfamiliar, any modern compiler architecture consists of three main components.
+First, there is the **front-end** that interfaces directly with you source code in whatever language it's written it.
+LLVM, for instance, uses clang...

+Then there's the **middle-end**:
+What makes LLVM so special (this is <strong>apparently</strong> unusual for compilers).

 **clang flags** `-fprofile-instr-generate`, `-fprofile-instr-use=<path/to/.profdata>`